dachcom-digital/pimcore-dynamic-search/docs/0_ExampleSetup.md

 ## Definition for a Document

-This definition will only save index for the id, title and meta dascription.
+This definition will only save index for the id, title and meta description.
 If you want to save the content of the page you will have to use the [WebCrawler](https://github.com/dachcom-digital/pimcore-dynamic-search-data-provider-crawler) or read the content using callbacks.
 This might be a bit more complex, as you need to consider the concept of personalized content and your own set of bricks.

 ``` php
 <?php